jmcuneo/cs4241-websockets-a25/README.md

 4. Write up a README file that includes the names of all of your group members and a description of what the application does.
 Be sure to list anything a user might need to know before using your application.
 Also describe any challenges your group faced.

 5. Submit your final assignment by initiating a pull request against this repo.
+You are welcome to deploy this project on a hosting service, but focus on getting something that works on your local machines.

 **NOTE:** The demo uses Svelte, but you are welcome to switch to a different UI framework if you prefer.